joshlong-attic/have-you-seen-spring-lately/have_you_seen_spring_lately.md

 ## This is Just the Beginning…
+We've taken a look at the rich Spring IO platform and - I hope - looked at enough of the various technologies that you feel like you can take the next steps.

 [Spring](http://spring.io) continues to lead the charge, empowering modern developers "to move at the speed (and scale) of business."
 It's growing better and better and - as part of [Pivotal](http://gopivotal.com) - it's happening even faster.
 The [community is a huge, and most important, part of that](http://github.com/Spring-projects).
 My name is [Josh Long](http://joshlong.com), I'm the Spring Developer Advocate, and I'd love to continue the discussion with you online.
 Don't hesitate to reach [me (@starbuxman)](http://twitter.com/starbuxman) or the rest of the [Spring team (@SpringCentral)](http://twitter.com/SpringCentral) on Twitter.
 We're always happy to hear from you, and help wherever possible.